gpegues/MKDocs_Dev/docs/EnterpriseNotifications/Export a wiki to a OneNote notebook in Microsoft Teams.md

 - [Connect to an existing notebook, section, or page](#connect-to-an-existing-notebook-section-or-page)
 - [Access a wiki in SharePoint](#access-a-wiki-in-sharepoint)
 - [Wiki deprecation FAQ](#wiki-deprecation-faq)

-### Enable OneNote

-For information about how to enable OneNote, see [Deployment guide for OneNote](https://example.com/deployment-guide).
-If your channel used to have a Notes tab, you can restore that tab by following the steps [here](https://example.com/restore-notes-tab).

 ### Export a Wiki to OneNote